-Must be in possession of Level II Waste Water Collection and Treatment, and Level I Water Treatment and Distribution Certificate.
-If changes in

-Provincial legislation or regulations affect the Employer's Water or Waste Water Treatment Plants facility certification levels, the Employer and the Union will meet to address Operator Certification levels, the Employer and the Union will meet to address Operator Certification and scheduling.
+Must be in possession of Level III Waste Water Treatment, Level II Wastewater Collection, and a Level I Water Treatment and Distribution Certificate.
+If changes in Provincial legislation or regulations affect the Employer's Water or Waste Water Treatment Plants facility certification levels, the Employer and the Union will meet to address Operator Certification levels, the Employer and the Union will meet to address Operator Certification and scheduling.
 The Employer will ensure the Employee is given the opportunity to enroll and shall be permitted to attend necessary training programs, and to work the required hours in order to retain proper certification.